linuts/P2PWeb/DEMO.md

 ## Running the demo

-Run as root so the program can bind to port 53:
+Run as root so the program can configure DNS and bind to port 80:

 ```sh
 sudo go run .